slab/safeurl-elixir/README.md

 # SafeURL
 SafeURL is a library that aids developers in protecting against a class of vulnerabilities known as Server Side Request Forgery.
 It does this by validating a URL against a configurable white or black list before making an HTTP request.
 SafeURL is open-source and licensed under MIT.

+**ALERT: This project is the start of an Elixir port of SafeURL, we encourage all to contribute to help us solve the SSRF problem across many programming langauges!!**

 ## Installation
 This package is not yet available in hex, so it must be installed from GitHub by adding the following to `mix.exs`: